Rosamond Joscelyne Mitchell: Biography

-She won the Royal Historical Society's Alexander Medal in 1936, and in 1938 won the British Archaeological Association's Reginald Taylor Prize.
+Mitchell won the Royal Historical Society's Alexander Prize in 1936, and in 1938 won the British Archaeological Association's Reginald Taylor Prize.
 Roberto Weiss cited her in his book Humanism in England during the Fifteenth Century and she cited him in her book John Free, From Bristol to Rome in the Fifteenth Century.

-After marrying Mr J. A. Leys "she chose not to seek an academic post".
+In 1938 Mitchell married John Alan Leys, a market gardener and the youngest son of the barrister and novelist John Kirkwood Leys.
+Afterwards, she "chose not to seek an academic post".
+They had a son in 1941 and Mitchell helped in her husband's business until their retirement in 1951.

+Mitchell died after a motor accident in 1963.